YoshiyukiKono/Aiven_Kafka_Quickstart_with_Python/tutorial/aiven_kafka_setup.md

 #### Advanced settings

-There is an Advanced configuration section at the end of the Overview screen.
+There is an Advanced settings section at the end of the Overview screen.
 Here, enable `auto_create_topics_enable` as shown below to simplify the preparation on the cluster side when executing the data feed program.

 <img src = "https://qiita-image-store.s3.ap-northeast-1.amazonaws.com/0/176567/446d43c7-cad7-1bec-2eef-f45ae9ce90ed.png" width = 50%>

-When adding a new setting item, click the "+ Add configuration option" link, then setting candidates will be displayed as shown below.
+When adding a new configuration item, click the "+ Add configuration option" link, then candidates will be displayed as shown below.

 <img src = "https://qiita-image-store.s3.ap-northeast-1.amazonaws.com/0/176567/d659102e-141d-f706-686b-7c82952a1668.png" width = 50%>